 Since I’ve built a whole collection of recipes like this one, (protein shakes, protein pudding, protein mug cakes, protein brownies, protein cookies, protein balls, protein bars, and now protein ice cream), I’m never tempted to eat high sugar, high fat, unhealthy junk.
 I don’t even think about it.
 I not only have a substitute for sweet snacks and desserts, I’m getting a full muscle-building serving of quality protein at the same time!

-But does this really have the taste and texture of ice cream?
-You can make it and decide for yourself, but especially when you use the casein protein, indeed this is very close to real ice cream.
-Call it a “protein freeze” if you prefer, but yes, it’s ice cold, it’s thick (it’s not a smoothie – it doesn’t even pour – you eat it with a spoon), it’s sweet, and it tastes quite rich even though it’s almost non-fat.
+In my opinion, especially when you use the casein protein, indeed this is very close to real ice cream.
+Deliciously sweet, simply perhaps a little less rich due to the low fat content.
+Call it a “protein freeze” or “protein sorbet” if you prefer, but yes, it’s ice cold, it’s thick (it’s not a smoothie – it doesn’t even pour – you eat it with a spoon), and it tastes great even though it’s almost non-fat.

 The best part is, this protein ice cream is ridiculously quick and easy to make and only requires three ingredients (four if you add some extra sweetener).
 This is all you need: